Michael Scott Paper Company: Plot

-Michael Scott (Steve Carell), Pam Beesly (Jenna Fischer), and Ryan Howard (B. J. Novak) are struggling to adjust to the work environment of the new Michael Scott Paper Company.
+Michael Scott, Pam Beesly, and Ryan Howard are struggling to adjust to the work environment of the new Michael Scott Paper Company.
 The office space used to be a closet; water pipes run through the room, so they can hear the toilets flush from the Dunder Mifflin bathrooms above them.
 Ryan openly goofs off in front of Pam and Michael and mocks both of them in their presence during phone conversations.
 Pam and Ryan bicker over who is responsible for making copies until Michael separates them into corners.
 Pam, who joined the company as a saleswoman, is given the corner where the photocopier sits.
 She is concerned that Michael will force her to be the receptionist, which is why she quit Dunder Mifflin in the first place.
-She goes upstairs and asks Charles Miner (Idris Elba) for her job back, but Charles has already given the job to a new employee, Kelly Hannon (Ellie Kemper), who ends up going by her middle name—Erin—to avoid confusion with Kelly Kapoor (Mindy Kaling).
+She goes upstairs and asks Charles Miner for her job back, but Charles has already given the job to a new employee, Kelly Hannon, who ends up going by her middle name—Erin—to avoid confusion with Kelly Kapoor.

 Michael hosts a pancake luncheon to introduce the company to potential clients, but only one person and a few Dunder Mifflin employees show up.
 When Michael, Pam, and Ryan come close to giving up, the potential client from the luncheon calls asking for paper.
 Pam closes the sale and the three cheer in celebration.

-In the Dunder Mifflin office, Charles asks Jim Halpert (John Krasinski) for a "rundown" of his client information.
+In the Dunder Mifflin office, Charles asks Jim Halpert for a "rundown" of his client information.
 Jim does not know what a rundown is, but is too embarrassed to ask because he has been making such a poor impression with Charles.
 Jim spends much of the day trying to figure out what a rundown is, making several failed attempts to figure it out by chatting vaguely about it with Charles and other coworkers.
 When he finally finishes what he believes is a rundown, Charles does not look at it and simply asks Jim to fax it to everyone on the distribution list.
 Jim does not know what the distribution list is either, but rather than asking Charles, he simply faxes the rundown to his father.

-Dwight Schrute (Rainn Wilson) and Andy Bernard (Ed Helms) plan a hunting trip, but their new friendship is tested by their mutual romantic interest in Erin.
+Dwight Schrute and Andy Bernard plan a hunting trip, but their new friendship is tested by their mutual romantic interest in Erin.
 Both make passes at her, but eventually agree their friendship is more valuable than a romantic interest.
 However, they end up trying simultaneously to impress Erin during a competitive duet of John Denver's "Take Me Home, Country Roads", with Andy on a banjo and Dwight playing guitar; both sing, and Dwight sings part of the song in German.
 Erin is initially impressed with both of them, but winds up awkwardly sneaking out of the room as they play.
-The loud duet is finally stopped by a frustrated Toby Flenderson (Paul Lieberstein).
-Angela Martin (Angela Kinsey) is visibly annoyed by Dwight and Andy's budding friendship.
+The loud duet is finally stopped by a frustrated Toby Flenderson.
+Angela Martin is visibly annoyed by Dwight and Andy's budding friendship.